 The STAR+PLUS HCBS program assessment process will begin six months before the member's 21st birthday.
 PSU staff will contact the member to begin the application process and find out which MCO has been selected.
 If an MCO has not been selected, then 30 days is allowed for a selection.
 After 30 days, an MCO is selected for the member.

-After the MCO is selected, the MCO service coordinator will contact the member to begin the assessment for services and assist the member, the member’s support person, or his/her authorized representative in identifying and developing additional resources and community supports to help meet the member's needs.
+After the MCO is selected, the MCO service coordinator will contact the member to begin the assessment for services and assist the member, support person, or AR in identifying and developing additional resources and community supports to help meet the member's needs.

-The MCO service coordinator will assist the member in determining the services needed within this service array to meet his needs and ensure health and safety.
+The MCO service coordinator will assist the member in determining the services needed within this service array to meet her or his needs and ensure health and safety.
 Example: If other needs are met, but the member primarily requires nursing, then a plan can be developed with the maximum number of nursing hours within the cost limit while the member's other needs are met through other resources.

-Reassure the member, member’s support person, or his/her authorized representative that every effort will be made to help them make a successful transition to the STAR+PLUS HCBS program.
+Reassure the member, support person or AR that every effort will be made to help them make a successful transition to the STAR+PLUS HCBS program.

-The member may potentially receive an enrollment packet from Maximus and the importance of selecting the same MCO.
+The member may potentially receive an enrollment packet from MAXIMUS and the importance of selecting the same MCO.

 PSU staff will update the case in HEART by noting the due date for the six-month contact.

-The following chart outlines the responsibilities for monitoring the CCP Transition Report and contacting members transitioning from STAR Kids/STAR Health and receiving MDCP Waiver or PDN/PPECC nine months prior to the member’s 21st birthday:
+The following chart outlines the responsibilities for monitoring the CCP Transition Report and contacting members transitioning from STAR Kids or STAR Health and receiving MDCP Waiver or PDN/PPECC nine months prior to the member’s 21st birthday: